Jef Elbers: Freedom of speech and artistic freedom in question

 As the song would have been widely distributed via the website, Prosecutor Desaegher considered the intention of encouraging xenophobia been proven.
 She required an effective sentence of imprisonment of five months.
 The defence requested to suspend the trial.
 A lawyer who pleaded Claeys's cause, alleged that the criminal court was not competent for a "violation of press laws" dating from 1997.
 It was not until 1999 that an exception was made to the law that provides that violations of the laws governing the Press – including those violations tainted with racism – should appear immediately before the Assize Court.
 To apply this exception retroactively would undermine the principle of equality.
 The song had meanwhile vanished from the website.
 Counsel then asked the discharge of their clients.
 Lawyer Verreycken drew an image of Elbers as someone who made very polemic songs since the seventies.
 He wrote the Ballad of the Rats in which he compares the French-speaking in Brussels to these animals.
-Elbers belongs to the generation of protest singers such as Boudewijn de Groot, Mikis Theodorakis and Jacques Brel.
-The latter was – rightly – never prosecuted for his hit against the Flemings.
-Artistic freedom of speech allows to be rude to the Belgians, but not to foreigners.
-The law against racism is therefore discriminatory.
-The court must refer the law against racism to the Court of Arbitration.
-You can't abuse this law to restrict artistic freedom.

 Late 2000, Jef Elbers and former president of the VBJ, Philip Claeys, are acquitted.
 The prosecutor had demanded five months of actual imprisonment.
 The court followed the reasoning of the singer who had argued that the protest song was criticizing the failure of the migration policy of Paula D'Hondt.
 "It was only a song and not a scientific work, which means there is little room for fine distinctions.
 You can argue about the lack of artistic value or taste, but the court has not to interfere in these matters.
 There is no racism", say the judges.
 "I was always taught at school: read what has been written.
 That’s what the prosecutor should have done as well.
 This verdict; I do not think it to be a victory.
 This trial should never have taken place.
 Do they really have nothing else to do?", Jef Elbers replied.